WHA CEC Perineal Protection Bundle & How To Guide

 The Perineal Protection Bundle

-The US Institute for Healthcare Improvement (IHI) developed the concept of a Bundle (link is external)to describe a collection of care elements needed to reliably deliver the best possible care and safety for patients,.
-Bundles are effective in ensuring evidence based practices are consistently performed by all staff within a clinical service,.
+The US Institute for Healthcare Improvement (IHI) developed the concept of a Bundle to describe a collection of care elements needed to reliably deliver the best possible care and safety for patients ,.
+Bundles are effective in ensuring evidence based practices are consistently performed by all staff within a clinical service ,.
 Monitoring compliance with each component of the Bundle enables individual units to assess the impact of the Bundle within their unit and ensure changes are having the desired effect in improving care.

 To support services wanting to reduce their rates of harm from perineal tears using the Perineal Protection Bundle, A How to Guide has been developed.
 The guide describes the five components that form the WHA CEC Perineal Protection Bundle© that when implemented together, have been shown to reduce third and fourth degree perineal tears.

 Development of the WHA CEC Perineal Protection Bundle©

 The Perineal Protection Bundle© was developed by an Expert Panel formed with representation from around Australia including midwives, obstetricians, urogynaecologists and consumer representatives.
 The varied perspectives allowed for a diverse cross section of stakeholder issues to be taken into account.